gravitational/teleport/rfd/0144-client-tools-auto-updates.md

 Once the binary has been downloaded, it could be susceptible to bit rot or tampering.

 To protect against this, we could keep a hash on disk to verify integrity on every invocation.
 Someone with enough rights to tamper with the client tools binary will also have the rights to tamper with the hash, so we'd also need to store the signature as well.

-We do not believe that moving the client tools executable under the users control significantly increases any local attacks, so we may keep this out of scope for this RFD.